ethereum/py-wasm/README.md

     get_local 1)
 ```

-**index.html**: Test for metered fibonacci function in fibonacci_metered.py.

-**fibonacci...**: Various versions of a fibonacci function.

-Notes:

- * Because JavaScript does not support 64-bit integers, we allow passing i64 arguments to WebAssembly as two i32s.
-Helper code is available in both JavaScript and Web
- * Arbitrary precision integers are stored as a string or as a sequence of i32s.
+**index.html**: Demo running metered fibonacci function in fibonacci_metered.py, with arbitrary argument and max cycles.
+Arbitrary precision integers are stored as a string or as a sequence of i32s.
 The i32s can be passed to and from a webassembly file.
+Helper code is in both JavaScript and WebAssembly.

+**fibonacci...**: Various versions of our demo fibonacci function.

 TODO:

  * Floating point canonicalization code injector.
  * Interpretter as described in chapter 4.
  * Support text format as described in chapter 6.